Tips: Updating your theme - Migrating your homepage sections and theme settings to a new version of Pipeline

 Copy all the code from the right code section:

-We will next paste all that code code to the same file in the new theme:
+We will now paste all that code code to the same file in the new updated version of Pipeline.

-Return to the main Themes list.
-Use the Actions link and choose Edit code for the new theme, Pipeline New:
+in your drafts section, below the live theme find the new version of Pipeline.
+Use the Actions link and choose Edit code for the new theme, Pipeline New.

 Next, in the Code Editor - Type in data in the top filter bar and search for data:

 (similar to the earlier step but now on the new theme)

 Click on settings_data.json in the Config folder to see the code.